motleyagency/harvest-balance/README.md

 To deploy this app to Vercel, follow these steps:

 - Add the above environment variables in lowercase as [secrets](https://vercel.com/docs/environment-variables).<br/>
-  For example `vercel secrets add harvest_subdomain -- yourSubdomain`
+  For example `vercel secrets add harvest_secret -- yourSecret`
 - Run `vercel` to build and deploy

 For other service providers, refer to their specific documentation.